shenfe/Velocity/src/javascript/README.md

 }
 ```

+> Note: you must be clearly aware of what you are doing, since the cached data amount must be in control.

 ### 📰 compiling a template to a function

 Method `compile` compiles a vts to a pure function or a string of pure function body (to be written into files).